-- 1. Reading.
+- 1. Reading and Quizzes.
 Students will read Exploring the History and Philosophy of Christian Education as well as Philosophy and Education.
 Students will also be asked to report the quantity of the text read for a numerical grade.
+Five quizzes will be given throughout the semester on the unit reading.
 Students will be expected to discuss the content of the two texts as well as incorporate ideas and principles presented in these texts into their Personal Philosophy of Education paper.
-Due Date: 12/9/19 - 2.
-Philosophy of Education Handout.
+Due Date: 5/7/20 - 2.
+Philosophy of Education Presentation and Handout.
 Students will be assigned one of the five philosophies detailed in Philosophy and Education.
-Students will prepare a 5-6 page handout on an assigned philosophy and related/emerging educational theories.
+Students will prepare a class presentation and 5-6 page companion handout on an assigned philosophy and related/emerging educational theories.
 Students should draw on sources beyond the primary texts.
-Content should include brief history, key personalities, principles and ideas, classical and modern expressions and examples of the philosophy and related/emerging educational theories (4-5 pages).
-See p.104 in the Knight text for related/emerging educational theories.
+Content should include brief history, key personalities, principles and ideas, classical and modern expressions and examples of the philosophy (3-4 pages) and related/emerging educational theories (1 page).
 The document should also include implications for contemporary Christian education (1 page).
 Handouts are expected to be available to other students via discussion boards following the class presentations.
-Format does not have to be Turabian.
-Creativity in design and layout is encouraged.
+Format does not have to be Turabian, creativity in design and layout is encouraged.
+Preliminary presentation and handout Due Date: 3/26/20 - 3.
+Reaction Paper.

-Due Date: 10/21/19

-- 3. Philosophy of Education Presentation.
-You will prepare and present your assigned educational philosophy and related/emerging theories to the class.
-The presentation should include some form of a slideshow.
-The presentation also should be recorded to a video or audio file (use mp3) and then uploaded to the discussion board so that everyone can view it.
-Specific instructions will be provided through Blackboard communication and in the class.
-Due Date: 10/22/19 - 4.
-Reaction Papers.
 Students will also generate a 2-3 page reaction paper detailing how their assigned philosophy and theory relates to the other philosophies and educational theories.
 Analyze, compare and contrast the principle ideas.
-Due Date: 11/4/19 - 5.
+Due Date: 4/16/20 - Group Presentations.
+Students with the same assigned philosophy will be teamed together and expected to collaborate to prepare and present the assigned philosophy and an educational theories to the class.
+Presentations will be scheduled during class time.
+Due Date: 3/26/20 Presentations 3/26 & 4/2/20 - 5.
 Personal Philosophy.
 Students will write a Personal Philosophy of Education.
-This work (10-12 pages of content) should be typed and double-spaced following the guidelines of the most recent edition of Turabian with the proper NOBTS cover page.
-See the guide included in this syllabus for further instructions.
-Due Date: 12/9/19 - 6.
-Discussion Board.
-Students are expected to actively participate in class discussions through the discussion board.
-Selected questions from each text will be posed.
-Students should submit responses to each question by Wednesday at 11:59pm of each week.
-Students should then respond to at least two classmates' posts by Sunday at 11:59pm each week.
-New units will be available on Monday of each week.
+This work (10-12 pages) should be typed and double-spaced following the guidelines of the most recent edition of the NOBTS/Leavell College Manual of Form and Style with the proper NOBTS cover page.
+See the guide and the rubric included in this syllabus for further instructions.
+Due Date: 5/14/20 - 6.
+Participation.
+Students are expected to actively participate in class discussions.
 A grade will be assessed based upon attendance, attentiveness, and attitude.